pr1u20/Eurobot-2022/README.md

 ![map copy](https://user-images.githubusercontent.com/73555876/163551793-5a57cdea-362d-4e41-af64-7638e1adfb31.png)
 ## Background
 Our team, Lèa, competed in the UK Finals, and finished 4th.
-We lost unfairly in the knockout round of the quarterfinals.
+We lost unfairly in the knockout round of the quarterfinals against the winning UK team.
 It says clearly in the rules that "the reveal of a team’s red square invalidate all the team’s excavation squares", but the judges seemed to have forgotten the rules.
+Upon revision and compliants, we were invited to the world finals in France.

-Our team uses two different robots and a central tracking device.
+Our team used two different robots and a central tracking device.

 This repository consists of three parts:
 - Vision System